-The forecasts show that emissions are projected to increase by 37% from 2005 to 2030 and 57% from 2005 to 2050.
+The forecast shows that emissions are projected to increase by 37% from 2005 to 2030 and 57% from 2005 to 2050.
 The difference between the top forecast line (i.e., top of the colored chart) and dotted goal line demonstrates that ambitious climate action will be needed to meet our 2030 reduction goal and potential future 2050 reduction goal.